gyorilab/mira/docs/index.md

 `("unvaccinated", "vaccinated")` that represents people getting vaccinated in a SIR epidemiological model.

+**Example: Stratifying a SIR model by vaccination status with some network structure**
 ```python
 from mira.examples.sir import sir as model
 from mira.metamodel.ops import stratify